jaredly/j3/Roadmap.md

 # Nowww

 - [x] up/down got it
-  - [ ] the 'pullToX' thing, make it happen
+  - [x] the 'pullToHoriz' thing, make it happen
 - [ ] hmmmmultiselect ok w/ path keys memoized
+  - [ ] shift up/down thx

 # Hrmrgrm ok I think I need really good tests for my dsl

 - [x] force multiline, seems to be workin ok
 - [ ] the sync between selection and the ASTs should be a thing, right?
+  - so I can click the XML and it will highlight / select the right thing
-- [ ] let's get up/down working
+- [x] let's get up/down working
   - hmmm
   - so do I just ... iterate over all refs? seems a little wasteful, but prolly fine